 Honoring Her Legacy

-In the United States, she was the first African-American to earn a Ph.D. in economics and the second Black woman to earn a doctoral degree.
+In the United States, Dr. Alexander was the first African American to earn a Ph.D. in economics and the second Black woman to earn a doctoral degree.

 Her exceptional journey is honored today by the Delta Sigma Theta Sorority, of which she was the first national president and is dedicated to stellar college educated Black women.
 Other entities honoring her legacy include the Black Law Student Association at the University of Pennsylvania, and the Sadie Tanner Mossell Alexander Elementary School.
 We hope to continue her incredible legacy by holding a conference for Black women in economics in her honor.